HengjieLiu/DIR-MUSA/README.md

 ---
 ## Notice

 I apologize for the delay in uploading the remaining code.
 I am currently working on my PhD thesis and preparing for my defense.
-I will upload everything by the end of August.
+I will upload everything by the end of October (sorry for the delay again due to the learn2reg challenge, no more delays this time).
 During this period, I appreciate your understanding and patience.

 ## Progress
 - [x] Upload musa code [Dec 2024]
-- [ ] Upload training code [Pending – End of August]
+- [ ] Upload training code [Pending – End of October]
-- [ ] Finalize README.md [Pending – End of August]
+- [ ] Finalize README.md [Pending – End of October]

 ---
 ## Introduction